blank

 Where is the wildebeest migration during specific months?

-From January to March, the wildebeest herds settle on the southern Serengeti plains in Tanzania for the vital calving season, where thousands of calves are born daily.
+Between January and March, the wildebeest herds reside on the southern plains of the Serengeti in Tanzania for the crucial birthing period, whereby thousands of calves are born.

-During April and May, the heavy rains prompt the herds to begin moving northwest toward the central and western corridors of the Serengeti.
+During April and May, the rainfall makes the herds move north to the central and western part of the Serengeti.

-From August to October, the herds arrive in the northern Serengeti and Kenya’s Maasai Mara, triggering the iconic, high-stakes crossings of the Mara River.
+August to October sees the herds reach the northern regions of the Serengeti and Kenya’s Maasai Mara; this results in the famous crossing of the Mara River.

-By November and December, the short rains signal the herds to turn south again, journeying back down through the eastern Serengeti to repeat the cycle.
+In November and December, the short rains make the herds travel south towards the eastern plains of the Serengeti.

 What are the best camps for migration safaris?